 These five are brothers.
 They are admittedly family, with high highs and low lows like everyone else.
 They’ve very literally grown up together.
 Like family, they stick together and stand by one another.
 They take the hits, they roll with the punches, and together, they get rise to the occasion everytime.

 So, it’s no surprise to anyone that has followed the Boys for any amount of time that they would take up for one another and hear each other out when a less than ideal situation arises.
 It’s this united front that has kept them together and it’s a genuine love and deep-rooted care for each other that has given them a bright future.
 While they have been honest about their arguments and kept it real about how they’ve had fall outs here and there, there has always been an underlying respect for each other in their words.

 Clearly, the Backstreet Boys are not going anyway.
 For better or for worse.

 And it’s not just being family with each other.
 With Brian, Kevin, Howie, AJ and Nick all married with children, the family has expanded to include Leighanne, Kristin, Leigh, Rochelle, Lauren, Baylee, Mason, Maxwell, Holden, James, Ava, Lyric and Odin.

 It goes without saying that the Backstreet Boys are in a good place, personally and publicly.
 There’s a whole lot of love to go around.

 Taking The High Road

-“Things are really good in our lives right Paper Magazine, 2017lly fortunate and we know that is a blessing.” – Nick Carter,
+“Things are really good in our lives right now.
+We’re really fortunate and we know that is a blessing.” – Nick Carter, Paper Magazine, 2017

 Lastly, and perhaps the most refreshing in times of social media where it is so easy to react quickly, is the fact that Kevin, Howie, Brian, AJ and Nick have never been, for lack of a better term, petty.
 Not since they’ve grown up anyway.